Do You Wonder Why Your Social Security Benefits Were Short This Month?

 It doesn’t matter if it’s taxes, defaulted student loans or unpaid alimony, or child support obligations.
 The person you owe money to can claim your benefits.

 Though SSA regulations protect your first $750 in benefits, they will reduce it if it’s proven that the debts belong to you.

 They won’t claim the entire amount in a month.

 Instead, they reduce your benefits by a certain amount each month until your dues are repaid.
 You will start receiving the full check amount once you repay your debt, or reach your actual retirement age.

 3. Early Claims Can Shrink Your Social Security Benefits

-Yes, even your claiming for social security benefits before reaching your full retirement age lead to reduced benefits.
+Yes, even your claiming social security benefits before reaching your full retirement age leads to reduced benefits.

 Depending on your age, 66 or 67 is the full retirement age for most people.
 It’s also an ideal time to claim your check.